OleksiyRudenko/taxret-ngmd/README.md

 ## Goal

-This project uses Angular, Angular Material, UI.Router, Lovefield libraries to build a single page application with IndexedDB-based local storage to assist users in completion of tax returns under Ukrainian tax regulations.
+This project uses Angular, Angular Material, UI.Router, Lovefield and [few other libraries](#stack) to build a single page application with IndexedDB-based local storage to assist users in completion of tax returns under Ukrainian tax regulations.

 This application is also might be used as a skeleton application.